 While you may want to save some of your digital data, you may also have sensitive information contained in some of your accounts that needs to be deleted.
 Assuring that the information is properly disbursed is a serious job.

 This is why designating a digital executor is so important.
 This person will comb through your accounts for the data you want saved or items of value.
 He or she should be someone you trust explicitly to follow your instructions and fulfill your wishes.

 3. Outline Your Wishes for Each Asset

 It is vital that you provide direction on how the digital executor should manage your digital assets in your absence.

 For example, with social media, you will need to state whether you want your accounts deleted, memorialized, or transferred to another person.
 By doing this, you can feel confident your private information remains secure while digital property you want to become or remain public will do so.

 4. Store Information in a Secure Location

-When you put this information together, you’ll have usernames, passwords and a “map” to utilize it all.
-To protect your online security NOW, make sure you store this information in a safe location.
+When you put this information together, you’ll have usernames, passwords, and a “map” to utilize it all.
+To protect your online security, make sure you store this information in a safe location.

 5. Formalize your Digital Estate Plan